chaos-mesh/website/versioned_docs/version-2.5.2/upgrade-from-2.1-to-2.2.md

 ### Step 3: Update the CRD

-For Kubernetes version >= 1.16, you can apply the latest CRD by executing the following command:
+For `Kubernetes >= 1.16`, you can apply the latest CRD by executing the following command:

 ```bash
 kubectl replace -f https://mirrors.chaos-mesh.org/v2.2.0/crd.yaml
 ```

-For Kubernetes version <= 1.15, you can apply the latest CRD by executing the following command:
+For `Kubernetes <= 1.15`, you can apply the latest CRD by executing the following command:

 ```bash
 kubectl replace -f https://mirrors.chaos-mesh.org/v2.2.0/crd-v1beta1.yaml